EMIR Reporting Requirements – What You File, When, and How to Get It Right

 A lapsed LEI causes immediate rejection.
 The counterparty’s LEI must be valid at the time of submission.
 Firms with large counterparty books run automated LEI validation checks before report submission.
 Some build this into their onboarding process as well, flagging counterparties whose LEIs are approaching expiry.

 Post-Refit reconciliation is stricter, and break rates are higher than under the old regime.
-The most common categories: different UTIs because one or both sides submitted before the shared UTI was agreed, different notional amounts due to rounding or currency conversion, different valuations from each side using its own model, and mismatched action types where one side filed a Modify while the other filed a Correct for the same event.
+ESMA expanded the set of fields subject to mandatory matching between the two sides of a trade, and narrowed the tolerance thresholds for numerical fields.
+The most common break categories: different UTIs because one or both sides submitted before the shared UTI was agreed, different notional amounts due to rounding or currency conversion, different valuations from each side using its own model, and mismatched action types where one side filed a Modify while the other filed a Correct for the same event.

-In practice, most compliance teams run a daily reconciliation dashboard pulling break data from their TR’s portal.
-Breaks are triaged by severity.
-UTI mismatches and missing reports get priority.
-Minor valuation differences are addressed in batches.
+Error handling runs through the action types.
+A report submitted in error is flagged with Error; a genuine data fix uses Correct; a trade wrongly terminated is reopened with Revive.
+Most compliance teams run a daily reconciliation dashboard pulling break data from their TR’s portal.
+Breaks are triaged by severity: UTI mismatches and missing reports get priority, while minor valuation differences are addressed in batches.

 Firms operating across borders face overlapping reporting regimes.
-A derivative between an EU FC and a UK counterparty may need to be reported under both EU EMIR and UK EMIR (the onshored version).
-The field sets are similar but not identical.
-The TRs are separate.
-Managing dual reporting without duplication or gaps requires careful routing logic.
-I have seen teams build jurisdiction-specific report generators that share a common data layer but apply different field maps and validation rules per regime.
+A derivative between an EU FC and a UK counterparty may need to be reported under both EU EMIR and UK EMIR, the onshored version overseen by the Bank of England and the FCA.
+Our note on UK EMIR reporting under the Bank of England and FCA covers the divergence.
+The field sets are similar but not identical, and the TRs are separate.
+Some teams build jurisdiction-specific report generators that share a common data layer but apply different field maps and validation rules per regime.

 The CSSF is the national competent authority for EMIR in Luxembourg.
 Circular CSSF 23/846 implements ESMA’s reporting guidelines and adds local supervisory expectations.